OleVik/grav-plugin-presentation/README.md

 As demonstrated by the `content`, `parser`, and `transport` options above, you can fairly easily extend the behavior of the plugin.
 For example, if you install the [Presentation Deckset Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset/), you could set this to `parser: 'DecksetParser'` to use the [Deckset](https://www.deckset.com/)-syntax.
 Addons written this way must implement the correspond interface, and extend the base class provided by the plugin.
 Eg., `class DecksetParser extends Parser implements ParserInterface`.

+#### Customizing the blueprints

+The plugin searches for `presentation.yaml` and `slide.yaml` in the current theme's blueprints-folder, and then user's blueprints-folder, to override the Plugin's own Page-blueprints.
+With you can use your Theme or Skeleton to create custom blueprints for this Page Types.

 ## TODO

 - Include/exclude per-page option from DirectoryListing